petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/server-administration-and-email.md

 The settings above are for demonstration purposes only.
 For your business, input your relevant email provider values and credentials.
 ```

 Your Liferay environment is now configured with a mail server.
-Further customization can be done to configure different email senders and messages for each instance.
+You can further customize mail to configure different email senders and messages for each instance.
 See [Instance Email Settings](https://learn.liferay.com/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/email-settings.html) to learn more.

 ## Relevant Concepts